johnnewman/watchtower/README.md

 ### Overview

-This is a Raspberry Pi program that will detect motion on a Pi Camera feed and save the h264 video to disk and Dropbox.
-By default, motion events are stored to disk in the format: `<camera name>/%Y-%m-%d/%H.%M.%S/video.h264`.
-This project is designed for the Noir night vision camera, supporting infrared lighting.
-It also hosts a web server to interface with the camera and stream an MJPEG feed.
+This is a Raspberry Pi program that will detect motion on a Pi camera's h264 feed and save the video to disk and Dropbox.
+By default, motion events are stored to disk in the format: `cam_name/%Y-%m-%d/%H.%M.%S/video.h264`.
+This project is designed for the NoIR camera and contains an Arduino program that it can communicate with to control IR LEDs and read analog room brightness.

-This project contains Apache CGI scripts to create a single endpoint that can proxy with multiple PySecurityCam instances.
-It also contains an Arduino program that it can communicate with to control IR LEDs and read analog room brightness.
+This project hosts a simple web server to interface with the camera and stream an MJPEG feed.
+It contains Apache CGI scripts to create a single endpoint that can proxy with multiple PySecurityCam instances.

 This is designed to control servos in the event that the camera will be covered or in a different position for the on vs off state.

-The rest of this readme breaks down each component and describes its corresponding configuration located in `config/camera_config.json`.
+The rest of this readme breaks down each component and describes its corresponding configuration located in [config/camera_config.json](config/camera_config.json).
  1. [Motion Detection](#1-motion-detection)
  2. [Dropbox File Upload](#2-dropbox-file-upload)
  3. [Arduino/Infrared](#3-arduinoinfrared)